 Student conducting bat research.

-Dr. Patrick Zollner is an Associate Professor of Quantitative Ecology in the Department of Forestry and Natural Resources (FNR) at Purdue University.
+Dr. Patrick Zollner is a Professor of Quantitative Ecology in the Department of Forestry and Natural Resources (FNR) at Purdue University.
 He received his B.S. in Natural Resources from the School of Natural Resources at the University of Michigan in 1989, his M.S. in Wildlife Ecology from Mississippi State University in 1993, and his Ph.D. in Ecology from Indiana State

 University in 1998.
 For six years, he worked as a research ecologist at the North Central Research Station of the U.S. Forest Service.
 There, he joined a landscape ecology project in Rhinelander, Wisconsin.